Azure/azure-sdk-for-ruby/README.md

 will help you mix and match between various resource types.

 ## What to use?
-* If you would like to use the latest versions of **all** the services, then the recommendation is to use the **latest** profile of the Azure SDK rollup gem.
+* If you would like to use the latest versions of **all** the services, then the recommendation is to use the **Latest** profile of the Azure SDK rollup gem.

-* If you would like to use the services compatible with the **azure stack**, then the recommendation is to use the **v2017_03_09** profile of the Azure SDK rollup gem.
+* If you would like to use the services compatible with the **Azure Stack**, then the recommendation is to use the **V2017_03_09** profile of the Azure SDK rollup gem.

-* If you would like to use the latest version of **some** services, then the recommendation is to use the **latest** profile of those specific gems.
+* If you would like to use the **latest** api-version of a service, then the recommendation is to use the **Latest** profile of the specific gem.
+For example, if you would like to use the latest api-version of compute service alone, use the Latest profile of compute gem.

-* If you would like to use **specific** versions, then the recommendation is to use the **multiple API** versions defined inside each gem.
+* If you would like to use **specific** api-version of a service, then the recommendation is to use the **specific API** versions defined inside that gem.

-**Note** All the above options could be combined within the same application.
+Note: All the above options could be combined within the same application.

-## Usage of Azure SDK gem
+## Usage of azure_sdk gem

-Azure SDK gem is a rollup of all the supported gems in the Ruby SDK.
-This gem consists of a **latest** profile which supports the latest version of all services.
-In addition, this also has a **v2017_03_09** profile which is built for azure stack.
+azure_sdk gem is a rollup of all the supported gems in the Ruby SDK.
+This gem consists of a **Latest** profile which supports the latest version of all services. it introduces a versioned profile **V2017_03_09** profile which is built for Azure Stack.

 ### Install

-You can install the rollup gem with the following command:
+You can install the azure_sdk rollup gem with the following command:

 ```ruby
 gem install 'azure_sdk'